Sogod, Southern Leyte: Economy

 At present, the municipality still relies much on the Internal Revenue Allotment (IRA) from the national government.
 However, it is worthwhile noting that local revenue collection has been increasing from year to year without passing a new revenue-raising ordinance.
-Sogod is now classified as a second class municipality.
+Sogod is now classified as a municipality.

 The total Internal Revenue Allotment (IRA) share of Sogod for the fiscal year of 2012 was ₱64,820,215.00 and ₱24,200,000.00 for the local-sourced revenues that become one of the fastest growing economies in province.

 Gaisano Capital Group, one of largest shopping mall chains in the country, opened its first branch in the province during the town’s 158th founding anniversary on June 10, 2011.